-Spring 2025 Season: Bygone Days Talks
+Autumn 2025 Season: Bygone Days Talks

 Bygone Days talks celebrate both local and national history.
-These talks are often held at The Somer Centre in Midsomer Norton but please check the details carefully for each talk below.
+These talks are held at 7:30 pm at The Somer Centre in Midsomer Norton unless otherwise stated.
+Entry is £5 cash or card on the door, no booking required.
+Doors open at 7pm.
+Raffle available.

 Keep in Touch